wormhole-foundation/wormhole-docs/tutorials/messaging/sui-connect.md

 npm install @wormhole-foundation/wormhole-connect
 ```

-### Update the App Component
+### Integrate Connect into the Application

 Now, we need to modify the default `App.js` file to integrate Wormhole Connect.
+We are going to use [version V1.0](/docs/build/applications/connect/upgrade/){target=\_blank}, make sure to check which version of connect you are using.
 Open `src/App.js` and replace the content with the following code:

 ```js
 import logo from './logo.svg';